 If there have been any spills on the towels, make sure to wash them separately and add disinfectant to your laundry cycle.

 Clean and sanitize your enema equipment thoroughly.
 You can use a natural soap to wash the can or bag.
-Boiling the nozzle for a few minutes is the simplest and most effective method.
+Boiling the nozzle for a few minutes is the simplest and most efficient method.
 Make sure to hang the bag and tubes to dry.
 It will take several days to dry completely.
 Never store your equipment while it is still wet as it may grow mold.

 Keep your enema equipment reserved for your personal use only; do not share it with anyone else.